-\begin{itemize} \item Two fragments $i \dots i+k$ and $j\dots j+k$ of a ring are \concept{order-equivalent} provided $\Id_{i+a} > \Id_{i+b}$ if and only if $\Id_{j+a} > \Id_{j+b}$ for $b = 0\dots k$. \item An algorithm is \indexConcept{comparison-based algorithm}{comparison-based} if it can't do anything to IDs but copy them and test for $<$.
-The state of such an algorithm is modeled by some non-ID state together with a big bag of IDs, messages have a pile of IDs attached to them, etc. Two states/messages are equivalent under some mapping of IDs if you can translate the first to the second by running all IDs through the mapping.
+The argument proceeds as follows: \begin{itemize} \item Two fragments $i \dots i+k$ and $j\dots j+k$ of a ring are \concept{order-equivalent} provided $\Id_{i+a} > \Id_{i+b}$ if and only if $\Id_{j+a} > \Id_{j+b}$ for $b = 0\dots k$. \item A protocol is \indexConcept{comparison-based protocol}{comparison-based} if it can't do anything to IDs but copy them and test for $<$.
+The state of such an protocol is modeled by some non-ID state together with a big bag of IDs, messages have a pile of IDs attached to them, etc. Two states/messages are equivalent under some mapping of IDs if you can translate the first to the second by running all IDs through the mapping.

 An equivalent version uses an explicit equivalence relation between processes.
 Let executions of $p_{1}$ and $p_{2}$ be \concept{similar} if both processes send messages in the same direction(s) in the same rounds and both processes declare themselves leader (or not) at the same round.
-Then an algorithm is comparison-based based if order-equivalent rings yield similar executions for corresponding processes.
-This can be turned into the explicit-copying-IDs model by replacing the original protocol with a \concept{full-information protocol} in which each message is replaced by the ID and a complete history of the sending process (including all messages it has every received). \item Define an \concept{active round} as a round in which at least one message is sent.
-Claim: Actions of $i$ after $k$ active rounds depends, up to an order-equivalent mapping of ids, only on the order-equivalence class of ids in $i-k\dots i+k$, the \concept{$k$-neighborhood} of $i$.
+Then an protocol is comparison-based based if order-equivalent rings yield similar executions for corresponding processes.
+This can be turned into the explicit-copying-ids model by replacing the original protocol with a \concept{full-information protocol} in which each message is replaced by the ID and a complete history of the sending process (including all messages it has every received). \item Define an \concept{active round} as a round in which at least one message is sent.
+Claim: Actions of $i$ after $k$ active rounds depends, up to an order-equivalent mapping of IDs, only on the order-equivalence class of IDs in $i-k\dots i+k$, the \concept{$k$-neighborhood} of $i$.
 Proof: by induction on $k$.
 Suppose $i$ and $j$ have order-equivalent $(k-1)$-neighborhoods; then after $k-1$ active rounds they have equivalent states by the induction hypothesis.
 In inactive rounds, $i$ and $j$ both receive no messages and update their states in the same way.
-In active rounds, $i$ and $j$ receive order-equivalent messages and update their states in an order-equivalent way. \item If we have an order of ids with a lot of order-equivalent $k$-neighborhoods, then after $k$ active rounds if one process sends a message, so do a lot of other ones. \end{itemize}
+In active rounds, $i$ and $j$ receive order-equivalent messages and update their states in an order-equivalent way. \item If we have an order of IDs with a lot of order-equivalent $k$-neighborhoods, then after $k$ active rounds if one process sends a message, so do a lot of other ones. \end{itemize}